tashachin/GotGame/readme.md

 2. TODO: Resolve above dependency.

 ## <a name="author"></a> Author
-Tasha Chin is a software engineer-turned-Twitch Affiliate based in the Bay Area.
+Tasha Chin is a software engineer based in the Bay Area.